Tormund Giantsbane: A Storm of Swords

 When Jon Snow is captured, Tormund is among those gathered in Mance Rayder's tent when Jon is presented to Mance.
 Jon is later attached to Tormund's war party, with Ygritte and Longspear Ryk joining as well.
 Tormund is friendly towards Jon, and Jon grows quite fond of him despite the distrust.
-Tormund joins in the singing of "The Last of the Giants", and encourages Jon to sleep with Ygritte.
+Tormund joins in the singing of "The Last of the Giants" and encourages Jon to sleep with Ygritte.

 During the battle beneath the Wall, Jon spots Tormund and two of his sons near a siege turtle.
-When Jon goes to treat with Mance for the Night's Watch, Tormund is the first to greet him.
-He brings Jon to Mance's tent and defends Jon's right to speak, and during the negotiation Mance threatens to have Tormund blow the Horn of Winter to bring down the Wall.
-When Stannis Baratheon attacks the wildlings, Tormund leads a triple line of spearmen but are flanked and routed by Stannis's knights.
-Tormund escapes capture but his son Dormund is killed by Ser Richard Horpe.
+When Jon goes to meet with Mance for the Night's Watch, Tormund is the first to greet him.
+He brings Jon to Mance's tent and defends Jon's right to speak, and during the negotiation, Mance threatens to have Tormund blow the Horn of Winter to bring down the Wall.
+When Stannis Baratheon attacks the wildlings, Tormund leads a triple line of spearmen but is flanked and routed by Stannis's knights.
+Tormund escapes capture, but his son Dormund is killed by Ser Richard Horpe.